Battery Energy Storage Systems (BESS) Technical Specification

 - Download the draft Battery Energy Storage Systems (BESS) Technical Specification documents and review.

-- Register your interest to attend the online consultation forum in February 2026 (date to be advised).
+- Register your interest to attend the online consultation forum (date to be advised).
 We will discuss the draft specifications and address any points and concerns raised.

 We collect your feedback to help improve the Battery Energy Storage System (BESS) Technical Specifications and our stakeholder engagement.
 Personal information will be handled in line with our privacy policy.